Operation Scherhorn: Aftermath

 After the end of the war, Sudoplatov used Scherhorn to recruit captive Admiral Erich Raeder and his wife.
 The attempt failed: according to Sudoplatov, Scherhorn and Raeder were "incompatible with each other".
-Scherhorn and his group were held prisoners in a camp near Moscow and were repatriated in the early 1950s.
-Sudoplatov was arrested in the wake of the execution of Lavrenty Beria, and served 15 years in prison; he was cleared of criminal charges in 1992.
+Scherhorn and his group were held prisoners in a camp near Moscow and repatriated in the early 1950s.
+Sudoplatov was arrested in the wake of the execution of Lavrenty Beria and served 15 years in prison; he was cleared of criminal charges in 1992.

 Alexander Demyanov (Max) retired from the NKVD after one unsuccessful post-war mission in France.
-According to Sudoplatov, Gehlen offered Max for sale to the Americans but by this time the real Alexander Demyanov was out of his reach.
+According to Sudoplatov, Gehlen offered Max for sale to the Americans, but the real Alexander Demyanov had become out of his reach.
 He worked as an engineer at the Mosfilm studios and died in Moscow in 1975.
 Mikhail Maklyarsky also worked for the movie industry as a screenwriter.
-Neither they, nor any of the NKVD officers engaged in Operation Berezino were ever rewarded for it.
+Neither they nor any of the NKVD officers engaged in Operation Berezino was ever rewarded for it.

-Reinhard Gehlen founded the Bundesnachrichtendienst, the West German secret service and headed it until 1968.
+Reinhard Gehlen founded the Bundesnachrichtendienst, the West German secret service, and headed it until 1968.

 Karl Kleinjung, one of the ethnic Germans attendants at Camp Scherhorn, quickly rose through the East German bureaucracy and became the head of the Stasi's First Chief Directorate (HA I), responsible for foreign intelligence.
-In 1997 he was indicted in the murders of civilians on the Inner German border and was acquitted in court.
+In 1997, he was indicted in the murders of civilians on the Inner German border but was acquitted in court.

-Willie Fischer served as a KGB spy in the United States from 1948 until his arrest in 1957 under the alias Rudolf Abel, in what became known as the Hollow Nickel Case.
+Willie Fischer served as a KGB spy in the United States from 1948 until his arrest in 1957, under the alias Rudolf Abel, in what became known as the Hollow Nickel Case.
 In 1962, he was exchanged for U-2 pilot Francis Gary Powers.